core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 ## Requests and responses

-CoAP-over-GATT uses a GATT Characteristics to model the concurrent flow of requests and responses.
+CoAP-over-GATT uses a GATT Characteristics to transport requst and response messages.
 Similar CoAP-over-UDP it offers both reliable and unreliable transfer and message deduplication, but as GATT's properties (see {{gatt-basics}}) differ from UDP's, it uses a different serialization and a different kind of message IDs.